ObserveRTC/schemas/npm-lib/README.md

-userMediaErrors | The WebRTC app provided List of user media errors the client has. extensionStats | The WebRTC app provided custom stats payload iceServers | The WebRTC app provided List of ICE server the client used. pcTransports | Compound object related to Peer Connection Transport Stats mediaSources | WebRTC App provided information related to the operation system the client uses. codecs | List of codec the client has
+userMediaErrors | The WebRTC app provided List of user media errors the client has. extensionStats | The WebRTC app provided custom stats payload iceServers | The WebRTC app provided List of ICE server the client used. localSDPs | The local part of the Signal Description Protocol to establish connections pcTransports | Compound object related to Peer Connection Transport Stats mediaSources | WebRTC App provided information related to the operation system the client uses. codecs | List of codec the client has